-Chuck Hehmeyer leads a medical negligence team at Raynes Lawn Hehmeyer on behalf of victims of malpractice in Philadelphia and throughout the country.
+Chuck Hehmeyer leads a team at Raynes Lawn Hehmeyer on behalf of victims of negligence or malpractice in Philadelphia and throughout the country.

 He has served as lead counsel in large, complex cases in 20 states.
 An unyielding champion of children suffering from medical mistakes, Mr. Hehmeyer has secured many seven- and eight-figure recoveries in birth injury and other cases where babies were severely injured by substandard hospital or physician treatment.
 These financial resources help children receive the best treatment and care for the rest of their lives and give families peace of mind.